agnesoft/agdb/docs/guides/rust.md

                                                           // will be created under our "my_user".
 ```

-<br/> 7.
+<br/>7.
 Run our first queries against the database inserting a node with alias "users" and some users connecting them together:
-<br/><br/>
+<br><br>

 ```rs
 // We derive from agdb::UserValue